 unless the record is made, or the information divulged or communicated, in the performance of duties relating to the enforcement of the laws of the State, the Commonwealth, another State or a Territory.

-Penalty: $20 000 or imprisonment for 2 years, or both.
+Penalty for this subsection: a fine of $20 000 and imprisonment for 2 years.

 (3) A person is not required to divulge or communicate protected information to a court unless it is necessary to do so for the enforcement of the laws of the State, the Commonwealth, another State or a Territory.